Lying by Omission: How It Damages Relationships and How Couples Rebuild Trust

 • Setting clear expectations with others and conveying information honestly helps build enduring trust.

-If you want to build trusting relationships, it's important to understand how lying by omission works.
-A lie of omission is subtle, as it involves intentionally withholding crucial information.
-These lies can damage both your personal and professional connections.
+If you want to build a trusting relationship, it's important to understand how lying by omission works.
+A lie of omission is subtle - it involves intentionally withholding crucial information rather than telling an outright falsehood.
+In romantic relationships, these hidden truths can cause profound damage to intimacy and connection.

 Lies of omission undermine foundational trust and vulnerability in relationships, leading to a loss of authenticity, relationship stagnancy, and an environment of distrust.